Traditional ROTC Scholarship (2, 3 and 4 year)

 Army ROTC is one of the largest providers of scholarships in the country, making thousands of awards every year.
 Winners are chosen based on academics, SAT/ACT results, teacher evaluations, extracurricular activities, leadership potential, a physical aptitude exam, and a personal interview.
 Benefits include:

-- Paid tuition and fees
+- Paid full tuition and fees OR room and board

 - Grant money to apply towards room and board at UNH

 - A monthly tax-free stipend: $420 once contracted

 Traditionally, Army ROTC is a four-year program.
 The first two years of the program comprise the Basic Course (MS-I and MS-II).
 You can enroll in the program for the first two years without incurring any future military obligation (if you don't have an ROTC scholarship).

 After you've successfully completed the Basic Course, you can compete to gain admission into the Advanced Course (MS-III and MS-IV).
 It's during this part of the program that you'll get to put your newfound management skills to the test.